py563/py563/README.md

 - Delivered a module for the ***Indian Oil*** Corp.’s Swadyamitra project using `Spring Boot` and `Thymeleaf` frameworks in April 2023.
 - As a Microsoft Solutions Partner, we equip partners with the resources needed to build their AI & Cloud solutions.
-- Designing two makers' projects which are currently in the prototyping stages.
+- Designing two makers' projects, which are currently in the prototyping stages.
-- R & D for the web application to provide an AI-based personalized travel experience for travelers.
+- R&D for the web application to provide an AI-based personalized travel experience for travelers.
 - Taught `300/400 level` courses on Java, Python, and `100/200` level courses on Information Security.
 - Collaborated with a psychology graduate to implement comprehensive lesson plans that accommodated a student with autism for one-on-one learning sessions.
-- Pursued **Masters in Information Systems Management** at Trine University from Spring 2018 to Fall 2019.
+- Pursued **Master's in Information Systems Management** at Trine University from Spring 2018 to Fall 2019.

 ### Jan – May 2018 as a Java Developer at Dataserv Inc.
 > C2C Role - Client: Data Song, Nashua, NH, USA.